 This 90-minute conversation will take place over Zoom.
 This event will be recorded and viewable after the event date.

 Art & The Archive, launched Fall 2020, is a conversation series that will explore the role of the archive in the production of art and culture.
 Featured speakers will include writers, archivists, artists, and researchers who all engage with archives in meaningful ways.
 Attendees can expect a lively, expansive discussion of how archives unfold in our everyday lives.

-This series is sponsored by Decker Library, in collaboration with the Art History and Humanistic Studies Departments.
+This conversation is sponsored by Decker Library, in collaboration with the Art History Department.